 Let’s take a look at some of YouTube’s competitors and alternatives.
 They are:

 Vimeo, a company based in New York City, actually started operating way before YouTube.
-The fact that it’s still up and running today means they are likely not going anywhere anytime soon.
+The fact that it’s still up and running today means it is likely not going anywhere anytime soon.

 Vimeo was launched in 2004, and it offers high-definition videos in several languages.
 It was well-received from the start and continues to be so.
 Vimeo was created by filmmakers.
 It’s therefore not surprising that it’s one of the go-to platforms for creative minds.

 From video makers and music artists to photographers, a lot of people and ad agencies use Vimeo.
 Unfortunately, this is not the platform for funny cat videos.

 Vimeo has an impressive interface, and it clearly surpasses YouTube when it comes to video quality.
 The platform dishes out 4K Ultra HD.

 Like YouTube, there’s a potential for content creators to make some extra cash with Vimeo.